 is a crime victim advocate and has worked with the Graves County Attorney's Office in Mayfield since 1990.
 She received the bachelor of science degree in political science from Murray State University and has completed all required course work for the master of arts degree in education.
 She has been a member of the board of directors for the Mayfield-Graves County Chamber of Commerce since 2005, is a member of the Mayfield City Council, serves on the board of trustees for the Jackson Purchase Medical Center, served as assistant governor of Rotary Club District 6710 (Mayfield, Murray, Hickman, Fulton and Clinton) since 2007, and serves on the board of directors of the Mayfield/Graves County Child Advocacy Program.
 She has been a member of the Mayfield Rotary Club since 1999 and has served as chair of the International Service Committee, Dictionary Project, Joe and Ella Evan's Scholarship Committee and Foundation Committee.
 She served on the MSU alumni association board of directors from 2001-08 and was president in 2006-07.
 She is a member of Phi Kappa Phi, National Association of Professional Women and was a member of the Kentucky Advocates for Higher Education from 2002-04.
 Her term on the MSU board expires in 2015.
+Constantine W. Curris

-Susan Shaffer Guess from Paducah, Kentucky, is Senior Vice President/Marketing Director of The Paducah Bank and Trust Company, in Paducah, Kentucky.
-Ms. Guess received a B.S.in Public Relations from Murray State University in 1987 and a M.P.A. from the University of Louisville in 1991.
-She currently serves as the Chair of the Lourdes Hospital Foundation, as a member of the Rotary Club of Paducah and the Lourdes Strategic Planning and Project Review committees.
-Ms. Guess previously served for two terms as Chair of the Board for the Paducah Area Chamber of Commerce, President of the Paducah River City Business and Professional Women, Chair of the Paducah Area Chamber of Commerce.
-Ms. Guess is a Leadership Kentucky and Leadership Paducah graduate, Leadership Paducah Alumni Association President, United Way Division Chair, B-B-Q on the River Co-Chair, member of the Broadway United Methodist Church Leadership Council, USEC 50th Anniversary Community Committee Co-Chair, Focus Louisville graduate and Kentucky Council on Postsecondary Education Board member.
-In addition to leadership in multiple organizations, Ms. Guess has been recognized with the Governor’s Volunteer Service Award from the Kentucky Commission on Community Volunteerism, Leadership Paducah “Class Member of the Year,” a Housing and Urban Development National Community Service Award, Kentucky Young Careerist from the Kentucky Federation of Business and Professional Women and the Council for the Advancement and Support of Education Bronze Medal Award (for serving as Homecoming Chair at Murray State University).
-Ms. Guess is filling the unexpired term of former Regent Laxmaiah Manchikanti.
-Her term on the MSU Board expires in 2013.
+from Paducah, Kentucky, is Senior Vice President/Marketing Director of The Paducah Bank and Trust Company, in Paducah, Kentucky.
+Mrs. Guess received a bachelor of science degree in public relations from Murray State University in 1987 and the master of public administration degree from the University of Louisville in 1991.
+She and her daughter co-chair the Guess Anti-Bullying Foundation.
+She served as the Chair of the Lourdes Hospital Foundation for six years.
+Mrs. Guess previously served for two terms as Chair of the Board for the Paducah Area Chamber of Commerce and President of the Paducah River City Business and Professional Women.
+Mrs. Guess is a Leadership Kentucky, Leadership Paducah and Focus Louisville graduate.
+She served as President of the Leadership Paducah Alumni Association and served two terms on the Kentucky Council on Postsecondary Education.
+In addition to leadership in multiple organizations, Mrs. Guess has been recognized with the Governor’s Volunteer Service Award from the Kentucky Commission on Community Volunteerism, Leadership Paducah “Class Member of the Year,” a Housing and Urban Development National Community Service Award, Kentucky Young Careerist from the Kentucky Federation of Business and Professional Women and the Council for the Advancement and Support of Education Bronze Medal Award (for serving as Homecoming Chair at Murray State University).
+Mrs. Guess filled the unexpired term of former Regent Laxmaiah Manchikanti which ended in June 2013 and was reappointed to the Board.
+Her term on the MSU Board expires in 2019.

-of Murray is the Telecommunications Systems Management On-line Advisor for Murray State University and serves as the staff regent.
+of Murray is the Telecommunications Systems Management On-line Advisor for Murray State University and serves as the Staff Regent.
 He holds a bachelor of science degree in education with an industrial arts major from Murray State University and a master of arts in teaching degree from Southeast Missouri State University.
 He was a secondary school educator for 33 years before coming to Murray State in 2001.
 He has held leadership roles in many educational and community organizations which included being the founder of Technology Student Association clubs in the state of Missouri and serving as its state advisor and as state sponsor for the Missouri chapters of The National Beta Club.
 During his career he has been the recipient of the "Outstanding Industrial Arts Teacher in Missouri" award and the Missouri State Teacher Association's "Southeast District Meritorious Service Award."
 He has held leadership roles in his church and Lions Club and is a member of the Masonic Lodge and a Kentucky Colonel.
 He served as Murray State Staff Congress President in 2008-2009.
 His term on the Murray State University Board of Regents expires in 2015.

-of Dawson Springs, KY, is the President and Owner of Beshear Funeral Home in Dawson Springs, where she has worked since 1991, and is the third generation of her family to own and operate the business.
+of Dawson Springs, Kentucky, is the President and Owner of Beshear Funeral Home in Dawson Springs, where she has worked since 1991, and is the third generation of her family to own and operate the business.
 Mrs. Sewell received the Bachelor of Music Education degree in 1974 and the Master of Education degree in 1976, both from Murray State University.
 She has a varied background in education serving as both an educator and a local school board member for 23 years.
 She began and continued her business career in 1977 through 1991 as a General Lines and Life Insurance representative and Real Estate Broker.
 Mrs. Sewell has an extensive and successful background in downtown and area economic and recreational development and grant writing.
 Currently, she serves on the Pennyrile Area Development District Board of Directors and the Kentucky Recreational Trails Authority.
 She serves as President of the Friends of Pennyrile State Park and Forest Foundation, Vice Chair of Preserve Darby House, Incorporated, Chair of the Dawson Springs area Chamber of Commerce and member of the Main Street Program Board of Directors.
 Mrs. Sewell and her husband, David, have two sons, one of which is currently attending Murray State University.
 Her term on the MSU Board expires in 2017.
+Jerry Sue Thornton

-Stephen A. Williams is President and CEO of Norton Healthcare in Louisville, Kentucky, and is a native of Livingston County.
+is President and CEO of Norton Healthcare in Louisville, Kentucky, and is a native of Livingston County.
 He has been with Norton since 1977 and has served as President/CEO since 1993.
 He began his career as administrator of Livingston County Hospital from 1972 to 1977 at age 22.
 He received his bachelor’s degree in business administration from Murray State in 1972 and a master’s in health care administration from the University of Minnesota in 1978 and has received Distinguished Alumnus awards from both universities.
 Mr. Williams has served as a trustee of the American Hospital Association and as chair of its Regional Policy Board covering seven states and Washington, DC.
 He was chairman of the board of trustees of the Kentucky Hospital Association and received its prestigious Award of Excellence.
 He has chaired or served in leadership roles on the boards of numerous healthcare and civic boards at the state and national levels, including Louisville’s Chamber of Commerce, Regional Workforce Investment Board, Leadership Louisville, University Medical Center, Passport Health Plan, Metro United Way, Bellarmine University and Health Insights Foundation.
 His term on the MSU board expires in 2018.